Nandini-Gupta2004/Simon-Game/README.md

 ﻿# Simon-Game
   This is small game-built by using javascript.
-  It hepls to boost the memory :)
+  It helps to boost the memory.